moiseslopez1014/B18-js-basic-practice/README.md

 # About

+!IMPORTANT - ALL COMMENTS ARE IN DEVELOP BRANCH (Except the ones from teacher)

 This is a final project for JavaScript Introduction (Basic level).

-It consist in 20 Exercises that our teacher already prepare for us with some challenging lines of code, the purpose is to test our knowledge and skills to apply basic JavaScript to create complex functions and operations.
+It consist in 20 Exercises that our teacher already prepare for us with some challenging lines of code, the purpose is to test our knowledge and skills to apply basic JavaScript to create complex functions operations, and treatment of data.

 ## Skills and Tools